nathangthomas/meteor-todos/README.md

-# Welcome to Simple ToDos
+# Welcome to Meteor ToDos
-This application was made in order to explore Meteor and React.
+This application was made in order to further explore Meteor, React, and MongoDB.

 ### Helpful Terminal Commands: